Im-Bee/Im-Bee/README.md

 I like to learn about 3D graphics, games, and engines in general, I was also slightly into web development for a moment.
 I love pointers, manual memory management and power of lower level programming languages.

 I know how to use C/C++ and rust.
 Really interested in Vulkan and DX12 APIs also a bit in how compilers work.
 Wrote a few lines in assembly, so I know how bit masks work.
+Used graphic debuggers like Nvidia Nsight and PIX.
 I'm interested in design patterns like observer subscriber, singletons, RAII (Resource acquisition is initialization), template metaprogramming, CRTP (Curiously Recurring Template Pattern) etc.
 I love (and hate) operating system APIs (WinAPI and linux headers).